 Parameters

-: value to assign to the property
+property: name of the property to changevalue: value to assign to the property

-Adds a child to the View
+Adds a child to the View.

 Parameters

-parameter depends on the type of View that you're working with.
+child: the child to add, e.g. { element: "button", button: "right", text: "Back" }The format of the child parameter depends on the type of View that you're working with.
 Look in the View documentation.

-Removes all children from the View
+Removes all children from the View.

-Removes all previous children from the View
+Removes all previous children from the View and assigns new children.

 Parameters

-: the array of new children, e.g. [ { element: "button", button: "right", text: "Back" } ]
+children: the array of new children, e.g. [ { element: "button", button: "right", text: "Back" } ]